 N8 AgriFood Resilience Programme

 N8 AgriFood is an interdisciplinary research programme that combines world-leading crop and livestock research with extensive expertise in social sciences in a single research initiative.
 The programme is focused on ensuring the stability and integrity of national and global agri-food supply chains in the face of environmental and socioeconomic challenges.
-With a new investment of £16m from the N8 Universities and HEFCE, N8 AgriFood is building on the strength of agri-food research expertise across the N8 Research Partnership to transform food security research.
+With a new investment of £16m from the N8 Universities and HEFCE, N8 AgriFood is building on the strength in agri-food research expertise across the N8 Research Partnership to transform food security research.
 N8 AgriFood combines expertise across the natural and social sciences, including:

 - Soil health